StevenPG/DynamicLinksCatalog/README.md

 # Dynamic Links Catalog

-This project arose from the subtle need to have a directory-listing of available services on my home server.
-I wasn't able to find another project where it was easy to have a good looking, and good functioning list of items, that was easily updateable.
+There are very few configurable catalog solutions that allow for storage and easy access to links as open source projects.
+I decided to build this for personal use, but also to expand in the future.
+This application should allow anyone to build a landing page where they can easily host links and descriptions for them in a straightforward and easy to digest fashion.

-This project intends to create a simpler, more efficient way to create an interactive list of services and documents using a single configuration file.
+Overall, this project intends to create a simpler, more efficient way to create an interactive list of services and documents using a single configuration file.

 ### This project follows the guidelines laid out in Semantic Versioning 2.0.0
 http://semver.org/